eerie-project/EERIE_hackathon_2023/IFS_AMIP/README.md

 **For an immediate start with the data, look at the notebook "STARTHERE_IFS_production.ipynb".
 Continue reading for more information on the simulations.**

-For this hackathon we make available six preliminary low-resolution IFS-AMIP simulations run at ECMWF, at a tco399 resolution (approximately 28km).
+**For interactive browsing of the available data on Levante, including interactive visualization, check the [STAC catalogue]([url](https://swift.dkrz.de/v1/dkrz_7fa6baba-db43-4d12-a295-8e3ebb1a01ed/apps/stac-browser/index.html#/external/raw.githubusercontent.com/eerie-project/intake_catalogues/refs/heads/main/dkrz/disk/stac-templates/catalog-experiments.json?.language=en)) and look for "ifs-amip"**

+We make available the IFS-AMIP production runs (indicated by version "v20240901") for EERIE, as well as six preliminary low-resolution (tco399, approximately 28 km) IFS-AMIP simulations.
 For ease of the analysis, most of the data provided for the hackathon has been regridded to a 0.25 degree regular grid.
 We do provide *some* 2D data on the native grid.
-The data is primarily accessible through the intake catalogue structure on DKRZ (data is also on Jasmin, more below).
+The data is primarily accessible through the intake catalogue structure on DKRZ (some data is also on Jasmin, more below).

-To explore which variables are available for which experiments and streams, the *metadata* directory contains searchable \<exp\>__\<stream\> .csv files listing the metadata for each variable.
-Additional information on ECMWF variables is available in the [ECMWF Parameter Database](https://codes.ecmwf.int/grib/param-db/) which can be searched by short name, GRIB code, units etc. Particular care is advised for flux data (precipitation, surface heat fluxes etc.) which may be provided either as *rates* (e.g. mm/day, W/m^2, typical for monthly means) or as *accumulations* (e.g. m, J/m^2, typical for high-frequency output).

 AMIP runs are atmosphere-only runs, without an ocean model, forced with sea surface temperature (SST) and sea ice concentration (SIC).

-Given the purpose of the AMIP runs to study the impact of the presence of mesoscale features, the runs exist in pairs: One is forced with observed SST and SIC, while in additional experiments the observed SST *climatology* or *anomalies* are smoothed out with a filter the length scale of which is a multiple of the local Rossby radius of deformation.
-The multiple is indicated in the run ID, i.e. lr30 implies a factor of 30.
-For more details see #OBSERVATIONS.
+We have conducted two primary *types* of runs:
+1. historical ("hist") runs, that is AMIP runs initialized from ERA5 and forced with observed SST and sea ice (for the production runs, this is ESA-CCI v3).
+2. idealized runs where either the SST anomaly or the SST climatology has been low-pass filtered to remove the time-varying mesoscale, or climatological fronts.
+These are labeled by the kind of filtering, e.g. "hist-c-0-a-lr20" indicates no filtering to the climatology ("c-0") and filtering to the anomalies with 20 times the local Rossby radius ("a-lr20").

+A large number of variables have been provided at various frequencies, and even more are available on request.
+The native catalouges contain the year 2023 for all available variables and frequencies.
+Please explore the catalogues through "intake" (see the notebooks) or the [STAC catalogue]([url](https://swift.dkrz.de/v1/dkrz_7fa6baba-db43-4d12-a295-8e3ebb1a01ed/apps/stac-browser/index.html#/external/raw.githubusercontent.com/eerie-project/intake_catalogues/refs/heads/main/dkrz/disk/stac-templates/catalog-experiments.json?.language=en)).

+For the preliminary runs, you can explore available variables through the *metadata* directory and its searchable \<exp\>__\<stream\> .csv files listing the metadata for each variable.
+Additional information on ECMWF variables is available in the [ECMWF Parameter Database](https://codes.ecmwf.int/grib/param-db/) which can be searched by short name, GRIB code, units etc. Particular care is advised for flux data (precipitation, surface heat fluxes etc.) which may be provided either as *rates* (e.g. m/s, W/m^2, typical for monthly means) or as *accumulations* (e.g. m, J/m^2, typical for high-frequency output).

 In preliminary runs SST and SIC were taken from the OSTIA dataset (also available under #OBSERVATIONS), while for the production runs ESA-CCI v3 was used instead for better data quality (especially in the early period).